Joseph Balestier: Personal life

+Legacy

 The area of Balestier in Singapore is named after him and is the site of his sugar plantation.

 Art Stage Singapore and the Embassy of the United States, Singapore jointly organize the Joseph Balestier Award for the Freedom of Art to honor an artist or curator from the Southeast Asian region who is actively committed to the ideals of liberty and freedom of expression, and through his or her work, continually seeks to express these ideals.